Skip to main content

 Budget Hierarchy

 On the Hierarchy tab, a graph is displayed that provides a time-series view of Actual Spend and Total Budget.
+The details provided on this screen are the same for parent and child budgets.

 • In the table, if the budget is a parent budget in the hierarchy, any immediate child budgets are listed along with their related performance.
 You can click the link for any listed child budget to move to the Hierarchy screen for that particular child budget.